 A: Yes, you can pay for your photo packages through PayPal.
 You will receive a receipt via email with a payment link included.

 Q: It rains so much out here...how does that effect the photos?

 A: Not at all.
 In fact, the rain often colors in the images to appear more vivid.
-We all live here for a reason, and if the rain did bother us, we would all be living in Arizona.
+All of our photos taken on less visually appealing days will have blue skies added.
 However, in the presence of dangerous weather conditions (like snows or high winds), shoots should be avoided.